OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_configuration.rst

 .. _fireedge_configuration:

 ================================================================================
-Fireedge Configuration
+FireEdge Configuration
 ================================================================================

 What Is?
 ========

-Fireedge is a web server which purpose is twofold:
+FireEdge is a web server which purpose is twofold:

 - Sunstone can use **VMRC and Guacamole proxies** for remote access to VMs, including VNC, RDP and ssh connections.